openvinotoolkit/training_extensions/tools/README.md

 Arguments for recipe
-* output_path (optional) : The output path where all experiments outputs are saved.
-If it isn't set, "./experiment_{executed_time}" is set as default.
+* output_path (optional) : Output path where all experiment outputs are saved.
+Default is "./experiment_{executed_time}"
 * constant (optional) :
-        it's similar as constant or variable in programming language.
+        It's similar as constant or variable in programming languages.
-        You can use it to replace duplicated string by using ${constant_name} in variable or command.
+        You can use it to replace duplicated string by using ${constant_name} in variables or commands.
 * variables (optional) :
-        it can be used in a similar way as "constant".
-But it's different in that "otx experiment" makes all combinations based on variables and summarize experiment results based on the variables.
+        It can be used in a similar way to "constant".
+But it's different in that "otx experiment" makes all combinations and summarize experiment results based on variables.
-        For example, if two model and two dataset are given as variable, then 4 cases will be run automatically.
-Also key of each varaible are added in a column of experiment result table.
+        For example, if two models and two dataset are given as variable, then total 4 cases will be run as experiment.
+Also key of each varaible will be row headers of experiment result table.
-* repeat (optional) : you can set how many times you want to run experiments.
-All repeated experiment have different random seed in "otx train" command.
+* repeat (optional) : Number of times to run experiments.
+Repeated experiments have different random seeds in "otx train" command.
-* command (required) : what you want to run.
-You can write both single command or list of commands.
+* command (required) : Specifies the commands to run.
+Supports both single commands and lists of commands.

+Upon completion of each experiment, the results are organized within the own workspace.
-After each experiments are done, experiment results are aggregated in own workspace.
+Following the conclusion of all experiments, all experiment results are aggregated in two distinct formats:
-After all experiments are done, all experiments results are aggregated in two format, "all experiments result" and "experiment summary" in output_path.
+"all experiments result" and "experiment summary" within the specified output_path.
-If you set more than 1 to repeat, Averaged experiment results are provided in summary format.
+If the repeat parameter is set to a value greater than 1, the results of repeated experiments are averaged in the summary format.

-All tensorboard log files are copied at output_path/tensorboard directory.
+All TensorBoard log files are automatically copied to the output_path/tensorboard directory.
 If you want to run tensorboard with all experiments result, you just need to use it as a tensorboard argument.
-If there are failed cases, variables and error log of failed cases are printed after all job is done and saved as a file.
+If there are failed cases, variables and error logs are both printed and saved as a file after the execution of all commands.

-All of this command is executed in a same workspace.
-It means that you don't have to set template path from the second otx cli.
+Note that all commands within each case are executed within the same workspace, obviating the need to set a template path from the second command.
-When "otx eval" is executed, model file (model weight or exported model, etc.) is automatically selected according to which command is executed just before.
+When the "otx eval" command is executed, the model file (model weight or exported model, etc.) is automatically selected based on the preceding command.
-Output file of "otx eval" is saved at "workspace_path/outputs/XXXX_{train, export, optimize, etc.}/" under the name "performance.json"
+The output file of "otx eval" is then stored at "workspace_path/outputs/XXXX_{train, export, optimize, etc.}/" under the name "performance.json".

-Feature 2 : aggregate experiment result from single workspace ( -p / --parse )
+### Feature 2 : organize experiment result from single workspace

-You can aggregate experiment result from single workspace.
+Arguments
+* -p / --path : Path to the workspace.
+Experiment results in the workspace are organized and saved.

-It tries to parse all results if values exist and saves them as a file.
+This feature parses all possible values from a single workspace and saves them as a file.